Medicinal plants: Ancient times

 In ancient Sumeria, hundreds of medicinal plants including myrrh and opium are listed on clay tablets from around 3000 BC.
 The ancient Egyptian Ebers Papyrus lists over 800 plant medicines such as aloe, cannabis, castor bean, garlic, juniper, and mandrake.

-In antiquity, various cultures across Europe, including the Romans, Celts, and Nordic peoples, also practiced herbal medicine as a significant component of their healing traditions.
-The Romans had a rich tradition of herbal medicine, drawing upon knowledge inherited from the Greeks and expanding upon it.
-Notable works include those of Pedanius Dioscorides, whose "De Materia Medica" served as a comprehensive guide to medicinal plants and remained influential for centuries.
-Additionally, Pliny the Elder's "Naturalis Historia" contains valuable insights into Roman medical plant practices.

-In the Nordic regions, including Scandinavia and parts of Germany, herbal medicine was prevalent in ancient times.
-The Norse sagas and Eddic poetry often mention the use of herbs for healing purposes.
-Additionally, archaeological findings, such as the remains of medicinal plants in Viking-age graves, attest to the importance of herbal remedies in Nordic culture.

 From ancient times to the present, Ayurvedic medicine as documented in the Atharva Veda, the Rig Veda and the Sushruta Samhita has used hundreds of herbs and spices, such as turmeric, which contains curcumin.
 The Chinese pharmacopoeia, the Shennong Ben Cao Jing records plant medicines such as chaulmoogra for leprosy, ephedra, and hemp.
 This was expanded in the Tang dynasty Yaoxing Lun.
 In the fourth century BC, Aristotle's pupil Theophrastus wrote the first systematic botany text, Historia plantarum.

-In around 60 AD, the Greek physician Pedanius Dioscorides, working for the Roman army, documented over 1000 recipes for medicines using over 600 medicinal plants in De materia medica.
+In around 60 AD, the Greek physician Dioscorides, working for the Roman army, documented over 1000 recipes for medicines using over 600 medicinal plants in De materia medica.
 The book remained the authoritative reference on herbalism for over 1500 years, into the seventeenth century.